Functions

 keyword.

-Also, we can rearrange return values like this:
+Similarly, we can rearrange return values using the following notation:

 (int, builder) store_uint_quite(int x, builder b, int len) asm( -> 1 0) "STUXQ";